-Thankfully there is an easy way for us all to tell when we are browsing on a secured network, the http: at the start of the web address will change to https: .
-This stands for Hypertext Transfer Protocol Secure and ensures that your personal details are not being snooped upon.
+Thankfully there is an easy way for us all to tell when you are browsing on a secured network – the HTTP: at the start of the web address will change to HTTPS: .
+This stands for Hypertext Transfer Protocol Secure, and it ensures that your personal details are not being snooped upon.

-If you have internet security or anti virus software then that will also indicate when you are browsing on a secure internet connection, giving you extra reassurance.
+If you have internet security or antivirus software, that will also indicate when you are browsing on a secure internet connection, giving you additional reassurance.

-These cunning ploys work by convincing you to share your bank details with what you think is a legitimate company.
+These scams work by convincing you to share information, such as your bank details, with what you think is a legitimate company or organisation.

-A sensible precaution is to use a credit card for online transactions.
-It will help you keep track of the purchases you make more easily so you can spot any fraudulent transactions quickly if your details are compromised.
+Another sensible precaution is to use a credit card for all your online transactions.
+This will help you keep track of your purchases and make it easier to spot fraudulent transactions quickly.

-Using a credit card rather than a debit card also provides you with extra protection because it keeps the money in your current account safe.
-If someone does get their hands on your details, they can't bleed your accounts dry; and the card itself will have anti-fraud measures in place (plus procedures for dealing with fraud victims).
+Using a credit card rather than a debit card also provides extra protection because it keeps the money in your current account safe.
+If someone does get their hands on your details, they can't bleed your account dry; and the card itself will have anti-fraud measures in place (plus procedures for dealing with fraud victims).